hyperjiang/docker-go/README.md

 From 1.13.5 and 1.12.14 and later on, [buf](https://github.com/bufbuild/buf) and [prototool](https://github.com/uber/prototool) are pre-installed.

 From 1.14.2 and later on, [buf](https://github.com/bufbuild/buf) is removed as it does not support 1.14.

+From 1.14.10 and 1.15.3 and later on, [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway/) is upgraded to v2, check more details [here](https://grpc-ecosystem.github.io/grpc-gateway/docs/v2-migration.html).

 ## unbuilt versions